 It is important that students practice on their own between sessions for at least two hours per week.
 In addition to the monthly meetings, Nate is available to coach each student in his or her trailing practice.

 The cost for this intensive study is $1,100.

 Workshops, Classes and Surveys

-Nate does one- and two-day workshops in Trailing in addition to evaluating trackers in Track & Sign Identification.
+Nate does evaluations and workshops in Trailing in addition to evaluating trackers in Track & Sign Identification.
 In addition, he surveys for wildlife sign for conservation groups conducting connectivity studies as well as for private landowners.
-For more information, please contact him at email@example.com or by using the form below.
+For more information, please contact him at firstname.lastname@example.org or by using the form below.